bigfix/developer.bigfix.com/site/pages/relevance/_reference/docs/world.md

 Global object containing client licensing information.

+# cloud provider : cloud provider

+Returns the cloud provider of the client.

 # color sync folder : folder

 Returns the color sync folder of the system domain